 The Problem With Narrow Spaces

-But what if your available space is a narrow space, such as 2 x 5 feet?
-Many experienced modelers would tell you that such a space is suitable only for a switching—a layout with no 180-degree turns at all.
-On switching layouts, your trains can only run back and forth.
+What if the available space is a narrow space, such as 2 x 5 feet?
+Many experienced modelers would say that such a space is suitable only for a switching—a layout with no 180-degree turns at all.
+On switching layouts, trains can only run back and forth.
 When forced into this configuration, modelers generally create a scenario that simulates how a train would operate when picking up cars from an industry—such as hopper cars being filled at a grain silo.
 Some hobbyists very much enjoy this kind of modeling.

-But if you really want a continuous loop layout in your small space, despite the fact that it may not look prototypical, then minimum radius becomes very important to you.
+For those who really want a continuous loop layout in a small space, despite the fact that it may not look prototypical, then minimum radius becomes very important to you.
 Despite the traditional rule of thumb, there is no reason you can't create a full 180-degree turn, provided the minimum radius makes it possible.
 And when introducing a child to the fun of model railroading, rules aren't the most important thing.

 04 of 10